-Performance materiality was set at 80% of materiality for the 2023 audit (2022: 80%).
+Performance materiality was set at 75% of materiality for the 2024 audit (2023: 80%).
 In determining performance materiality, we considered the following factors:

-- 1. Considerations in relation to the effectiveness of the control environment; - 2.
-No fraud risk factors or ineffective entity level controls, with strong governance controls and competent personnel; and - 3.
-There have been no major changes in the business that would affect our ability to forecast potential misstatements.
+- a.
+Considerations in relation to the effectiveness of the control environment; - b.
+No fraud risk factors or ineffective entity level controls, with strong governance controls and competent personnel; and - c.
+There have been no major changes in the business that would affect our ability to forecast potential misstatements. - d.
+We determined our performance materiality at 80% of materiality in the prior year.
+We have reassessed the percentage in the current year and determined performance materiality at 75% of materiality.

-We agreed with the Audit Committee that we would report to them all audit differences in excess of \$0.1m (2022: \$0.08m) as well as differences below that threshold that, in our view, warranted reporting on qualitative grounds.
+We agreed with the Audit Committee that we would report to them all audit differences in excess of \$0.09m (2023 : \$0.1m) as well as differences below that threshold that, in our view, warranted reporting on qualitative grounds.
 We also report to the Audit Committee on disclosure matters that we identified when assessing the overall presentation of the financial statements.